YDK-Solutions/ydk/sdk/python/core/docsgen/guides/path.rst

 How do I work with YANG 1.1 actions?
 ------------------------------------

-Path API can be used to work with ``action``s defined in the YANG 1.1 standard in `RFC 7950 <https://tools.ietf.org/html/rfc7950>`_.
+Path API can be used to work with a ``action`` as defined in the YANG 1.1 standard in `RFC 7950 <https://tools.ietf.org/html/rfc7950>`_.

-Consider the below yang model.
+Consider the below snippet from an example ``action-config.yang`` model compliant with the YANG 1.1 standard.

 .. code-block:: yang